What is Publisher and Vendor Content?

 Inconclusive: Does not have a VPAT available or VPAT is not complete.

-Accessible based on VPAT: Product appears to be accessible and compliant with accessibility standards.
+Accessible based on VPAT: The product appears to be accessible and compliant with accessibility standards.
 Review of VPAT is based solely on information provided by the vendor within their VPAT.
 The responsibility for accurate accessibility testing rests on the vendor or a third party that they may have used.

 If the product status is “Inconclusive" or “Has Issues", consider an alternate accessible product.
 Otherwise, you will be responsible for creating accessible alternative formats for the content.